Baba ganoush (moutabal) in a dish on a table with garnish.

 Baba ganoush (moutabal)

 Baba ganoush, or moutabal as it’s called in some countries, is a delicious Middle Eastern dip made from roasted eggplants, tahini, garlic, lemon juice, and optional (vegan) yoghurt.
 We’ll be using soya yoghurt in this recipe.
 This immensely popular dish stands out for its smoky allure and rich, creamy texture.
-Baba Ganoush is often served as an appetiser or meze along with pitta bread, kaak (Middle Eastern bread sticks), crackers, or vegetables.
+Baba Ganoush is often served as part of a meze platter or as an appetiser, along with pitta bread, kaak (Middle Eastern bread sticks), crackers, or vegetables.
 I love serving it at parties and gatherings as part of a buffet spread.
-It’s so popular, it’s always one of the first things to disappear!
+It’s so popular – it’s always one of the first things to disappear!

 A bowl of vegan baba ganoush (moutabal) with a garnish of pine nuts, extra virgin olive oil, paprika and parsley.